 ‹ Return to Air Raids & Bomb Sites

 V1 Flying Bomb site, Macclesfield Forest

 Of the 45 V1s launched from beneath adapted Heinkel 111s off the Yorkshire Coast on the morning of 24 December 1944, a few came down around Macclesfield and Buxton.

-One landed near Tegg’s Nose Country Park at grid reference SJ 95501 72672 .
+One landed near Tegg’s Nose Country Park at grid reference SJ 95501 72672.
 No-one was killed though there were a few injuries and damage to nearby properties.
 Smith says a young lad and his brother at Five Ashes took a load of the Nazi propaganda leaflets and magazines carried by the V1.
-Fearing them being taken by the police, who were gathering the leaflets, the brothers buried their haul “close to the roots of a tree in the in the corner of a nearby field.
+Fearing them being taken by the police, who were gathering up the leaflets, the brothers buried their haul “close to the roots of a tree in the corner of a nearby field.
 These were never dug up again.”

 Photo and quote from ‘Flying Bombs over the Pennines’ by Peter J C Smith, 1988.